Fair Pay and Trade Union Rights

 What’s included?

 The Employment Rights Bill introduces many measures towards these ends.
-Most of the restrictions on industrial action introduced by the Trade Union Act 2016 – ballot thresholds, additional information to be provided on the ballot paper (issues in dispute, types of action short of a strike and period within which action is expected to take place), extension of action notice from 7 to 14 days – are removed.
+Most but not all of the restrictions on industrial action introduced by the Trade Union Act 2016 – ballot thresholds and additional information to be provided on the ballot paper (issues in dispute, types of action short of a strike and period within which action is expected to take place) are removed.
+However, disappointingly, whilst other provisions of the TUA will be repealed 2 months after the Bill become law, the 50% turn out requirement will remain in force until the Secretary of State makes regulations.
+The government has said that its intention is to align this change with the introduction of electronic balloting.
 The Strikes (Minimum Service Levels) Act 2023 will be repealed.

 There is new protection against being subjected to a detriment ‘of a prescribed description’ (to be defined in regulations) for participating in protected industrial action.
 The limit on automatic unfair dismissal protection (in most circumstances) to the first 12 weeks of action is removed – dismissal for participating in protected industrial action will be automatically unfair whenever it occurs.
 In the statutory union recognition procedure, there will be power to introduce regulations to reduce the 10% admissibility criterion to between 2 and 10%.